Table of Contents

 - Type of arrangement: recourse but typically no maturity or expiration date

 A hybrid facility is always recourse meaning that if an invoice is not paid by the client’s customer within a certain period of time – typically 90 days – the lender can charge back the unpaid obligation or wait until it is replaced with more creditworthy receivables.

-In the example above, the business would pay $850 on a monthly basis to the factor or lender until the invoice is collected.
-A lender may hold back $150 as reserve or create a separate reserve account that could hold or accumulate a certain percentage of the total outstanding invoices.
+In the example above, the business would pay $5,000 on a monthly basis to the factor or lender until the invoice is collected.
+When it is collected, it would return the remainder of the reserve, if any.
+Instead of holding a percentage of the invoice as reserve, the lender may create a separate reserve account that could hold or accumulate a certain percentage of the total outstanding invoices.

 The possibilities of how such a facility can be structured are endless.
 At Business Factors, we work with you to find the best option suitable for your business.